qwutony/PythonProject/python_developer_workbook.md

 	The analysis of log files is a complicated process.
 The best approach to analyse log files is to use log analysis tools such as splunk to help extract data from log files and find trends and patterns that will ultimately help guide general security.
 The pattern detection allows filtering messages to find relevant security issues, and correlation analysis can help detail a particular event(s).
 This can both assist the future planning of security, but also assist in preventing attacks that occur while it is happening.

+	The analysis of logs can discover incidents while it is happening.
+An IP address that is constantly scanning the network for example, can be tracked, and investigated, and reverse tracked to discover the location of the hacker, for example.
+It is also possible to discover what the hacker is attempting to do, and countermeasures can be placed against it.

 7	Describe TWO elements of network infrastructure common to all organisations from the list below: - routers - switches - cabling - gateway.
 100 - 200 words

+**Routers**

-	- routers: A router is an appliance that facilitates the transferral of information between computer networks.
+	A router is an appliance that facilitates the transferral of information between computer networks.
 The router serves as a gateway which is between where two networks or more intersect.
 The router aims to analyse a packets destination IP address, and finds the best and most efficient method to forward it to the recipient.
 Routers are situated on the OSI model network layer, since they are responsible for connecting machines via the internet protocol.

+**Switches**

-	- switches: A switch enables network connected devices to be able to communicate more efficiently.
+	 A switch enables network connected devices to be able to communicate more efficiently.
 It is used in the data link layer (layer 2 of the OSI model) and helps to use hardware addresses (MAC) to connect, process and forward data at a lower level.
 The most common form of swtiches are for the ethernet.

 8	Describe the purpose and capabilities of TWO software and TWO hardware network security solutions.
 200 - 300 words

-	Software network security solutions
+**Software network security solutions**

 	- Antivirus software (e.g. Avast): Antivirus software is a software network security solution that serves to protect systems, servers and devices by matching incoming traffic and files with recorded list of vulnerabilities that is frequently updated.
 Antivirus can be deployed that is network wide.

 	- Software Firewall: A software firewall is software that is installed on the computer that has internet connection.
 These are cheap and easy to install, but may have problems related to compatibility and conflicts with other programs that is installed.

-	Hardware network security solutions
+**Hardware network security solutions**

 	- Hardware Firewall: Hardware firewalls are generally devices that are placed between the router and internet connections.
 These are dedicated security devices which are optimised to carry out firewall duties.
 They are designed solely for firewall purposes, and thus do not weigh down on resources of personal computers.

-	- PASS
+	- Hardware Full Disk Encryption: Hardware Disk Encryption converts all the information into encrypted code, being unable to access unless a key is supplied.
+The symmetric encryption key is maintained independently, and thus making the memory immune as an attack vector.

 9	Explain the role of the following concepts in terms of the processes and techniques of object-oriented programming: (250 - 350 words)

-- abstraction
+**Abstraction**

 	Abstraction is the act of removing characteristics and reducing something to a set of essential characteristics.
 This is used to reduce the complexity of the creation of an object, and thus increase the efficiency of the object.
 A method that a programmer can do is to name entities in a manner that has all the practical and useful elements included, and none of the non-essential ones.

-- inheritance
+**Inheritance**

 	Inheritance is a mechanism of allowing creating another class that share the same set of attributes and methods.
 Classes can be distinguished between sub, super, parent and child classes.
 An object class can inherit all of the information from the parent class.
 This allows the speeding up of program development,but also ensures that the newly created class is valid and working.

-- polymorphism
+**Polymorphism**

 	Polymorphism is the ability of presenting the same interface in various different forms (such as data types).
 Using polymorphism, each class will have the same identical underlying data, and each class can share the same attributes and methods, which all represent the behaviours that each have in common.
 An example is that there are many different shape classes, such as squares and circles, which are inherently different, but can have the same method draw().

-- separation of concerns
+**Separation of concerns**

 	The separation of concerns is the principle of separating a computer program into sections, with each section 'concerned' about a specific issue.
 This is a form of abstraction because it simplifies the code to allow it greater efficiency.

 10	Describe the process for developing: (150 - 250 words)

-- small-size applications
+**Small-size applications**

 		Small-sized applications require less planning and can be accomplished with a single or several developers.
 There are limited amounts of code required for a fully functional product, and thus small sized applications are easy and efficient to create.
 This also means that there aren't as many functionalities, and most programs achieve the minimal viable product (MVP).

-- large-size applications
+**Large-size applications**

 		Large-sized applications usually require a team of developers and contains a larger repository of code.
 These applications take a long time to build, and are maintained in github or other private repositories for efficiency between coders.
 There will usually be a lot of functionalities, and most programs can become commercial viable if they are client facing.

 11	Identify and outline the key features of a graphical user interface (GUI), for interaction with an operator.
 150 - 250 words

-	PASS
+	An operator can interact with a GUI through many different features.
+Most prominently, they are a pointer, which is the on screen showing of the mouse, the pointer device.
+There is also icons, which can be interacted with through click and drag, windows, which serve as the main frame for the GUI display, and menus.
+The graphical user interface makes it easier to communicate with the computer than through traditional methods such as a keyboard, and its application counterparts such as programming languages and command codes.

 12	Describe the architecture of a framework for web-enabled application development.
 150 - 200 words